tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/image.md

 There is only type of image fields: `multi_image`.

-`multi_image` fields can only hold one or more multi_image entries.
+`multi_image` field-values can only hold one or more multi_image entries.

 A `multi_image` field definition consists only of the common field properties and has no settings.